firozkhan18/technologies-notes/All-In-One.md

 ---

-## Java 8 Updated Collections Framework:
+## Java 8 Updated Collections Framework

 ### **1. Stream API (Java 8)**
 One of the most significant additions to the Collections Framework in Java 8 is the **Stream API**.
 The Stream API allows you to process sequences of elements (such as collections, arrays, or I/O channels) in a functional style, enabling efficient, declarative operations on data.